Usage statistics collection

-Parsl uses an Opt-in model to send usage statistics back to the Parsl development team to measure worldwide usage and and improve reliability and usability.
+Parsl uses an Opt-in model to send usage statistics back to the Parsl development team to measure worldwide usage and improve reliability and usability.
 The usage statistics are used only for improvements and reporting.
 They are not shared in raw form outside of the Parsl team.

 The Parsl development team receives support from government funding agencies.
 For the team to continue to receive such funding, and for the agencies themselves to argue for funding, both the team and the agencies must be able to demonstrate that the scientific community is benefiting from these investments.
-To this end, we want to provide generic usage data about such things as the following:
+To this end, it is important that we provide aggregate usage data about such things as the following:

-To this end, we have added support to Parsl that allows installations to send us generic usage statistics.
-By participating in this project, you help justify continuing support for the software on which you rely.
-The data sent is as generic as possible (see What is sent? below).
+By participating in this project, you help justify continuing support for the software on which you rely. (see What is sent? below).

-If you must opt out of usage reporting, set
+If you wish to opt in to usage reporting, set

 The data is sent via UDP.
 While this may cause us to lose some data, it drastically reduces the possibility that the usage statistics reporting will adversely affect the operation of the software.